vpovarna/product-terraform-module/README.md

       ~ price = 10 -> 1
     }
 ```
-- Add variables value to a `terraform.tfvars` file
+- Add variables value to a `terraform.tfvars` file.
-Create a new file: `terraform.tfvars` inside the module, and add the: `newPrice = 2.00` value to it.
+Create a new file: `terraform.tfvars` inside the module, and add the: `newPrice = 2.00` variable to it.
 Terraform will automatically loading the file for you.
 Run: `terraform apply`
 The value will be loaded and the `test2` product will be updated:
 ```